uatthaphon/laravel-activity-monitor/README.md

 ]
 ```

-or if you use Laravel 5.5 or above, it will automatic add this 2 aliases.
+Or if you use Laravel 5.5 or above, it will automatic add this 2 aliases.

-for example log the user updated their post.
+For example, log the user updated their post.
 ```php
 use AMLog;